Therapy for ADHD

 It means that ADHD traits are difficult in the linear, modern world, but are probably a part of the human species for a reason.
 They helped us survive and are not inherent flaws.

-Before that, Homo sapiens were hunter-gatherers for about 200,000 years (not to mention the hunter-gatherer Homo genus ancestors that Homo sapiens descended from 2.8 million years before that!).
-This was followed by the Agricultural Revolution 12,000 years ago.
-The Scientific and Industrial Revolutions, which ushered in the current era of modernity, only took place about 300-500 years ago.
+Before that, Homo sapiens were hunter-gatherers for about 200,000 years (not to mention the hunter-gatherer Homo genus ancestors that Homo sapiens descended from 2.8 million years before that).
+That’s a huge period of time where ADHD traits were probably not a deficit.

 Learning how to capitalize on your ADHD *strengths* is a skill that can be learned.

 People with ADHD are exuberant, charismatic, funny.
 They are great problem solvers with shocking levels of determination.
-Their sensitivity and rich inner worlds give them an appreciation for beautiful art, music, and cuisine.
+Their sensitivity and rich inner worlds give them a deep appreciation for art, music, and cuisine.
 They take risks and follow their hearts with a courage others find awe inspiring.

 I can help you learn to hone your ADHD traits in a way that enhances your life.
-I can help you create a life that works for your unique way of being in the world, rather than trying to cram yourself into a mold.
+I can help you create a life that works for your unique way of being in the world, rather than trying to diminish your true nature.

 HOW TO GET STARTED